ubc-library-rc/intro-git/content/02_getting_started.md

 ~~~

 The output introduces two new Git concepts:
 - **branch main**.
-A Git repository can be split into multiple "branches" that can be worked on independently before merging later.
-New repositories start with only one branch, named "main" by default.
-In this workshop everything we do will be in branch main.
+A Git repository can be split into multiple **branches** that can be changed and modified independently before merging them eventually.
+New repositories start with only one branch, named **main** by default.
+In this workshop, we mainly work on the **main** branch.

 - **commit**.
 The `git commit` command saves your changes to the repository.
 The output above tells us there is nothing new to save in our repository.

 ## Adding and committing

 We will now create and save our first project file.
 This is a two-stage process.
-First, we **add** any files for which
-we want to save the changes to a staging area, then we **commit** those changes to the repository.
-This two-stage
-process gives us fine-grained control over what should and should not be included in a particular commit.
+First, we **add** any files for which we want to save the changes to a staging area, then we **commit** those changes to the repository.
+This two-stage process gives us fine-grained control over what should and should not be included in a particular commit and helps us to review the changes.

-Let's create a new file using the `touch` command, which is a quick way to create an empty file.
+Let's create a new file using the `touch` command, which is a command used to quickly make an empty file using the terminal.

 Input
 {: .label .label-green}